The life sciences sector is strictly controlled in Japan in terms of regulation and intellectual property.

 iii Clinical trials

-Clinical trials are mainly regulated by the PMD Act and the Ministerial Order for Good Clinical Practice (the GCP Order).16 Clinical trials are regulated by the governmental organisations (i.e., the MHLW and the PMDA).
-Drugs for clinical trials are strictly controlled under the Notice from the MHLW.17 The Centre for Clinical Trials, Japan Medical Association, also provides guidelines for GCP, etc.18 Clinical trials specifically for marketing approval are called chiken under the Japanese practice, and are different from other types of clinical trial.
+Clinical trials are mainly regulated by the PMD Act and the Ministerial Order for Good Clinical Practice (the GCP Order).20 Clinical trials are regulated by the governmental organisations (i.e., the MHLW and the PMDA).
+Drugs for clinical trials are strictly controlled under the Notice from the MHLW.21 The Centre for Clinical Trials, Japan Medical Association, also provides guidelines for GCP, etc.22 Clinical trials specifically for marketing approval are called chiken under the Japanese practice, and are different from other types of clinical trial.
 Some clinical trials other than chiken, classified as 'specified clinical research', are controlled under the Act on Clinical Research, which was enacted on 7 April 2017, and came into effect on 1 April 2018.23 Specific rules regarding regenerative medicine products were amended on 1 April 2019.

 Prior registration with the authority